Kong/kong/README.md

 Next, follow the [quick start guide](https://docs.konghq.com/gateway-oss/latest/getting-started/configuring-a-service/ ) to tour the Gateway features.

+### Getting started with AI Gateway for LLM and MCP

+If you would like to get started with Kong AI Gateway capabilities including LLM and MCP features, please refer to the [official AI documentation](https://developer.konghq.com/ai-gateway/).

 ## Features

-By centralizing common API functionality across all your organization's services, the Kong API Gateway creates more freedom for engineering teams to focus on the challenges that matter most.
+By centralizing common API, AI and MCP functionality across all your organization's services, Kong Gateway creates more freedom for engineering teams to focus on the challenges that matter most.

 The top Kong features include:

 - Advanced routing, load balancing, health checking - all configurable via a RESTful admin API or declarative configuration.
 - Authentication and authorization for APIs using methods like JWT, basic auth, OAuth, ACLs and more.
+- Universal LLM API to route across multiple providers like OpenAI, Anthropic, GCP Gemini, AWS Bedrock, Azure AI, Databricks, Mistral, Huggingface and more.
+- MCP traffic governance, MCP security and MCP observability in addition to MCP autogeneration from any RESTful API.
+- 60+ AI features like AI observability, semantic security and caching, semantic routing and more.
 - Proxy, SSL/TLS termination, and connectivity support for L4 or L7 traffic.
 - Plugins for enforcing traffic controls, rate limiting, req/res transformations, logging, monitoring and including a plugin developer hub.
-- Plugins for AI traffic to support multi-LLM implementations and no-code AI use cases, with advanced AI prompt engineering, AI observability, AI security and more.
 - Sophisticated deployment models like Declarative Databaseless Deployment and Hybrid Deployment (control plane/data plane separation) without any vendor lock-in.
 - Native [ingress controller](https://github.com/Kong/kubernetes-ingress-controller) support for serving Kubernetes.